jareddantis/gamocosm-discord/README.md

 This is a Discord bot that allows you to control your [Gamocosm](https://gamocosm.com/) server from a text channel.
 Refer to the Gamocosm api documentation ([Gamocosm/Gamocosm](https://github.com/Gamocosm/Gamocosm) issue [#98](https://github.com/Gamocosm/Gamocosm/issues/98)).

+This bot is designed to be deployed on a cloud platform service like Heroku.
+Configuration is performed through build/environment variables.

 Included is a Python wrapper for the Gamocosm API (`api.py`).
 You are free to use it for your own projects.

 ### Contents: